Rev. William (Bill) P. Worley, Conference Minister

 484-949-8774 ext.
 312; firstname.lastname@example.org

 Susan came to the conference via the corporate world.
 Her work history includes banking and owning and running a Title Insurance company for 18 years.
 Raised catholic, Susan began seeking another venue of church life in her late teens.
-She is a member of St. Paul’s UCC, Fleetwood where she is the church bookkeeper, involved with Stewardship, lectionary readings and the bell and chancel choirs.
+She is a member of St. Paul’s UCC, Fleetwood where she is the church bookkeeper, involved with Stewardship, lectionary readings and the chancel choir.

 Contact Sue for: